-In the digital age, harming civilians might swiftly transform local conflicts into global ones due to the powerful emotional mobilization that viral images of war crimes may trigger.
+In the digital age, harming civilians risks swiftly transforming local conflicts into global ones due to the powerful emotional mobilization that viral images of war crimes may trigger.

-The blurring of boundaries between the military-security and the civilian spheres and between involved in the fighting (combatant) and “uninvolved” parties (noncombatants) has intensified.
-Those shifting boundaries also challenge the norms of international humanitarian law, including concerning combatants hiding among civilian populations and the right to destroy the enemy’s economic-national infrastructure, for example in the energy sector.
-At the same time, the difficulty to influence the conduct of the conflict in real-time using legal warfare and the weak deterrence power of future punishment has become increasingly apparent (given Russia’s rejection of universal jurisdiction).
+The blurring of boundaries between the military-security and the civilian spheres and between combatants and noncombatants has intensified.
+Those shifting boundaries also challenge the norms of international humanitarian law, including those concerning combatants hiding among civilian populations and the right to destroy the enemy’s economic-national infrastructure, for example in the energy sector.
+At the same time, the difficulty to influence the conduct of the conflict in real-time using legal means and the weak deterrence power of future punishment has become increasingly apparent (given Russia’s rejection of universal jurisdiction).

 It is both possible and recommended to prepare for warfare on the “digital front” by learning from the conflict in Ukraine and recognizing that the enemy is doing the same.
 From a defensive perspective, early “digital preparation” aimed at educating civilians to be ready for information warfare is of paramount importance.
-From an offensive perspective, saving “operational surprises” for the war itself has become critical.
+From an offensive perspective, saving “operational surprises” for the war itself is critical.
 The eight years of Russian-Ukrainian conflict preceding the war helped Ukraine and the West learn Russian information warfare patterns and develop countermeasures that made the Ukrainian public more immune to Russian influence.
 Also, there is a tension between “broad but limited” preparedness and “good enough” preparedness for a national emergency.
-Ukraine’s preparations were far from perfect, but they were done on national and regional levels and allowed for continuous adaptation, learning and improvement.
+Ukraine’s preparations were far from perfect, but they were done on national and regional levels and allowed for continuous adaptation, learning, and improvement.
 However, inadequate preparations contributed to the rapid loss of vast territories in the early days of the war, and if not for the Russians’ own failures and a “compensation mechanism” in the form of massive assistance from the West, the damage to Ukraine could have been irreversible.

 Main Lessons for Israel

 Civilians’ importance on the battlefield is expected to increase in Israel’s future conflicts.
-More significant efforts are required than in the past to factor in this element in strategic and operational planning while taking into account the heightened risk misjudgment and miscalculation.
+More significant efforts are required than in the past to factor this element into strategic and operational planning while taking into account the heightened risk of misjudgment and miscalculation.

-The centrality of the population’s role must also be considered in aerial operations’ planning.
-In Israel’s future conflicts, the Air Force is expected to be a dominant component in the use of force in a civilian environment, which will impose constraints on the Air Force’s operations and affect its ability to achieve the expected objectives.
+The centrality of the populace’s role must also be considered in aerial operations planning.
+In Israel’s future conflicts, the Air Force is expected to be a dominant component in operations in a civilian environment, which will impose constraints on the Air Force’s use of force and affect its ability to achieve its objectives.

-Israel’s enemies may cynically use the civilian population to achieve strategic objectives based on lessons learned from the war in Ukraine by mobilizing and galvanizing civilians on the battlefield, governments, and public opinion in the West, and international corporations.
+Israel’s enemies may cynically use the civilian population to achieve strategic objectives based on lessons learned from the war in Ukraine.
+Israel can expect the mobilization of civilians on the battlefield, along with enemy efforts to galvanize governments, public opinion in the West, and international corporations to support it.

 The image of the rival parties in the international arena crystallizes quickly and is difficult to change.
 To keep strategic freedom of action during a crisis, it is vital that Israel pre-plans its campaign on the “digital front” and begins to implement it during routine, non-emergency periods.
-This includes, among other things, the use of public diplomacy tools for governments, public opinion, and organizations, primarily in the West.
+This includes, among other things, the use of public diplomacy directed at governments, public opinion, and organizations, primarily in the West.

 Israel should develop technological infrastructure and information content to gain advantages on the “digital front” in the civilian sphere during times of conflict.
 It is worth examining whether Israel can enlist an “army of volunteers” both domestically and globally as part of its toolkit.